Through My Eyes. Again

 “My head hurts.”

 He gave a wry smile.
 “I’m sure it does.
-Seeing as you have a doctor in the house,” he said, glancing across at my mother and nodding in acknowledgement, “I think we can let you go home.”
+Seeing as you have a doctor in the house,” he said, glancing across at my mother, “I think we can let you go home.”
 Having delivered his verdict, he swept out.

-“Thank you, Frau Doctor, but just to your house.
+“Thank you, Frau Doctor, but only to your house.
 We can walk from there.”

-Supported between Mutti Frida and my mother, I was walked out to the car.
+Supported between Mutti Frida and my mother, they walked me out to the car.
 I lay in the back with my head in Col’s lap.
-At home, I was walked up to bed.
+At home, they walked me up to bed.

-Col and Mutti Frida said goodnight and set off for home as soon as I was safely upstairs.
-My mother fussed around me for a while but left me in peace, leaving the bedroom door open so I could call for help.
+Col and Mutti Frida said goodnight and set off for home as soon as I was upstairs.
+My mother fussed around me for a while, leaving me in peace with the bedroom door open so I could call for help.

-I lay there, totally confused by what was happening, the pain in my head thudding with each heartbeat did not help.
-The world I knew was not this world and I had no idea what might happen as a result.
-It would affect politics in the US, but JFK strode the world’s stage.
+I lay there, confused by what was happening.
+The pain in my head thudding with each heartbeat did not help.
+The world I knew was not this world and no idea what might happen now.
+JFK’s survival would affect politics in the US, but he strode the world’s stage.

 The painkillers worked and my head calmed down enough so I could fade into sleep.